bbc/alephant/Example/README.md

 Spurious allows us to develop against locally running versions of specific AWS resources (such as S3, DynamoDB and SQS).

+> Note: there is a bug with the Docker-API gem that currently requires version < 1.15.0

 Spurious is built using [Docker](https://www.docker.com/) and so it requires Docker to be running.
 If you're running this code on a Mac then you'll need to use [Boot2Docker](http://boot2docker.io/) (a lightweight Linux VM) so please make sure you have both these dependencies installed first.

 1. `boot2docker init`